SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 #### Admin Credentials

 The default admin username is `admin`.
-A password may be provided encoded in a Kubernetes secret in the broker spec parameter `spec.adminCredentialsSecret`.
-If not provided then a random password will be generated at initial deployment and stored in a secret named `<eventbroker-deployment-name>-pubsubplus-admin-creds`.
+A password can be provided encoded in a Kubernetes secret in the broker spec parameter `spec.adminCredentialsSecret`.
+If not provided then a random password is generated at initial deployment and stored in a secret named `<eventbroker-deployment-name>-pubsubplus-admin-creds`.

 For example you can create a secret `my-admin-secret` with `MyP@ssword` before deployment then pass its name to the broker spec:
 ```